12-Factor AgentOps

 Infrastructure parallel: Kaizen.

 Big changes break things.
-Small changes compound.
+Small changes are easier to measure and reverse.
 Ship a factor at a time.
 Measure.
 Adjust.
 Repeat.

-Don't try to adopt all 12 factors in a weekend.
 Start with tracking (I), context management (II), and focused agents (III).
 Add validation (IV) when those feel natural.
-The framework is modular by design, same as the 12-Factor App.
+The framework is modular by design.
 You don't need all of them on day one.

 XI.
 Fail-Safe Checks: Prevent repeat mistakes.